Full season duration -- 1st October to 30th September. License prices are current for the 2021-22 season.

 Camping equipment for multi-day trips

 A camp out can be a great experience to add to the complete Kiwi adventure, especially if there is not a fire ban in the area being fished at the time, as a camp-fire can be an option at the end of the day.
 When an overnight camp out is selected by the client, all camping gear will be provided at no extra cost.
 This includes use of tents, gas cookers, tramping packs and clean, warm sleeping bags.
-A sleeping bag will be supplied with a clean washable cotton liner for hygiene purposes.

 Quality mountain bikes can be provided at no extra cost if you choose to fish a location that requires the use of a bicycle to allow faster/fun access.